 Your search engine rankings may be better if your website loads quickly as well – Google built a page speed tool, so it is likely that websites that have speedy loading times and excellent performance may see a boost and continue to trend in 2021.

-A fast website is also beneficial for conversions, as every second counts to retain the attention of your audience.
+A fast website is also beneficial for conversions (like product sales, leads, earn a commission, or email address lists), as every second counts to retain the attention of your audience.

 Static Homepages Versus a Blog Homepage